-- √ Medical evaluation
+- ✓ Medical evaluation

-- √ Cartilage defect size
+- ✓ Cartilage defect size

 - ✓ Cartilage defect characterization

 - ✓ Lesion (defect) and surrounding cartilage

-- √ Joint health
+- ✓ Joint health

-- √ Knee stability
+- ✓ Knee stability

 On February 12, 2016, I performed a diagnostic arthroscopy to evaluate the status of Jane Doe's knee, which has been included with this prior authorization submission.
-A full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated size of 4 cm (2.2cm x 1.8cm).
-The examination showed misalignment of the joint, which will be addressed by ligament repair during osteochondral allografting.
+A focal full thickness lesion (Outerbridge Grade III) was found on the weight-bearing surface of the patient's right lateral femoral condyle with an estimated size of 2 cm2.
+The examination showed normal knee biomechanics.